-- Inspect each instrument to ensure that all visible contamination has been removed.
-If contamination is noted, repeat the cleaning/disinfection process. - Check the action of moving parts (e.g., hinges, box-locks, connectors, sliding parts, etc.) to ensure smooth operation throughout the intended range of motion. - Check instruments with long slender features (particularly rotating instruments) for distortion. - Drill bits, reamers, rasps, and other cutting instruments should be inspected after processing. - Inspect instruments for any other damage, wear and/or corrosion. - When necessary, dispose of products in accordance with national regulations and approved hospital practices for surgical instrument disposal.
+• Inspect each instrument, container, and tray to ensure that all visible contamination has been atec removed.
+If contamination is noted, repeat the cleaning/disinfection process.

+- Check the action of moving parts (e.g., hinges, box-locks, connectors, sliding parts, etc.) to ensure smooth operation throughout the intended range of motion. - Check instruments with long slender features (particularly rotating instruments) for distortion. - Drill bits, reamers, rasps, and other cutting instruments should be inspected after processing with alkaline detergents. - Inspect instruments for any other damage, wear, and/or corrosion.